-Urban/Community parks are in the highest density areas of the community and can serve residents and businesses.
+Urban/Community parks are in the highest density areas of the community serving residents and businesses.
 They often have hard surfaces anticipating more use and are small scale.
 Amenities include benches and tables.
 They may include small spray parks or water features, outdoor games, or interactive seating like swings.